-Public Administration Certificate (SIMS Code: 666930)
+Public Administration Certificate

-To receive the certificate a candidate must complete an approved program of 18 units with a minimum grade point average of 2.5.
+To receive the certificate a candidate must complete an approved program of 18 units with a minimum GPA of 2.5.
 Up to two public administration courses taken at another institution may be included among the required courses with approval of the program adviser.